Centril/rfcs/text/0000-uniform-generic-bounds.md

 An example of a constraint is `T: Copy + 'a` where `Copy + 'a` is a *bound*.

 A bound has the kind `k0 -> Constraint` where `k0 : ' | * ;` is a base kind.
-Here `'` is the kind of regions (otherwise referred to as "lifetimes"), e.g. `'a` and `'static`.
+Here `'` is the kind of lifetimes (otherwise referred to as "regions"), e.g. `'a` and `'static`.
 Here, `*` is the kind of types, e.g. `Vec<bool>`.
 Note that `Vec` is a type constructor of kind `* -> *` and *not* a type.